If you had a Marketplace plan with premium tax credits

 • Get a step-by-step guide to reconciling your premium tax credit.

-4. Attach Form 8962 when you file your federal income tax return
+4. Attach Form 8962 when you file your federal tax return

-• But don't attach your 1095-A to your return.
-Keep it with your other tax documents.
+• But don't attach your 1095-A. Keep it with your other tax documents.

 Health care tax resources